 Description

-This Vegan Pasta e Fagioli soup is made with onion, garlic, cannellini beans, diced tomato, ditalini pasta, red pepper flakes and simmered to perfection.
+This Pasta Fagioli Soup Recipe is made with onion, garlic, cannellini beans, diced tomato, ditalini pasta, red pepper flakes and simmered to perfection.

 Ingredients